Burnout &

 My Approach

-My role is to help you understand what is driving your exhaustion and give you space to untangle the pressures, expectations, and patterns that have kept you in survival mode.
-We will look at the internal factors you can shift and the external realities that need to be named.
-From there, we will focus on restoring your energy, rebuilding a sense of stability, and helping you move toward work that supports your well-being.
+My role is to help you understand what is contributing to your exhaustion and to create space to examine the pressures and patterns that have kept you in survival mode.
+This includes looking at internal responses you can influence alongside external realities that need to be acknowledged rather than pushed through.

-Understanding how chronic stress is affecting your nervous system
+Understanding how prolonged stress is affecting your nervous system and daily functioning

-Identifying the roles, expectations, and dynamics that are contributing to burnout
+Identifying roles, expectations, or dynamics that contribute to ongoing depletion

-Clarifying boundaries that support your mental and physical health
+Clarifying boundaries that protect mental and physical health

 Burnout & Work Stress Therapy Can Help You…

-Understand the emotional, cognitive, and physical signs of burnout
+Understand how burnout is affecting emotional, cognitive, and physical functioning

 Identify what is driving chronic stress, depletion, or pressure